3UU/wordpress-shariff-wrapper/trunk/readme.txt

 = Q: I get the Facebook API error message "request limit reached" =
 A: Facebook has a rate limit of 600 requests per 600 seconds per IP address.
 Especially in shared hosting enviroments many domains share the same IP address and therefore the same limit.
 To avoid this you can try to raise the TTL value or provide a Facebook App ID and Secret.
 Google "facebook app id secret" will provide many guides on how to get these.

-= Q: How can I change the options of the backend that provide the share counts? =
-A: The backend should work well with all common configurations.
-If needed, you can change the cache directory with the PHP constant
-`define("SHARIFF_BACKEND_TMPDIR","/example/path/to/tmp");`

 = Q: How can I change the position of all buttons =
 A: Have a look at the alignment options in the admin menu or checkout the